openwdl/wdl/versions/1.1/SPEC.md

 ##### Custom Types (Structs)

-WDL provides the ability to define custom compound types called [structs](#struct-definition).
-Structs are defined directly in the WDL document and are usable like any other type.
-A struct contains any number of declarations of any types, including other Structs.
+WDL provides the ability to define custom compound types called [structs](#struct-definition). `Struct` types are defined directly in the WDL document and are usable like any other type.
+A `struct` definition contains any number of declarations of any types, including other `Struct`s.

 A struct is defined using the `struct` keyword, followed by a unique name, followed by member declarations within braces.
-A declaration with a custom type can be assigned a value using struct literal syntax, which is similar to a map literal, but with two differences:
+A declaration with a custom type can be initialized with a struct literal, which begins with the `Struct` type name followed by a comma-separated list of key-value pairs in braces (`{}`), where name-value pairs are delimited by `:`.
+The member names in a struct literal are not quoted.

-1. The `Struct` type name comes before the opening brace (`{`).
-2. The member names are not quoted.

 ```wdl
 # a struct is a user-defined type; it can contain members of any types